ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - In your Hubitat Elevation Hub's admin web page, select the "Drivers Code" section and then click the "+ New Driver" button in the top right corner.
 This will open a editor window for manipulating source code.
 - Click in the editor window.
 Then PASTE all of the code you copied in the first step.
 - Click the SAVE button in the editor window.
-- Repeate the above setps to install the **required** HubDuino "Child Switch" Driver.
+- Repeat the above setps to install the **required** HubDuino "Child Switch" Driver.
 This is avilable at https://github.com/DanielOgorchock/ST_Anything/tree/master/HubDuino/Drivers

 **Create the Logitech Harmony Hub Hubitat Device**
 - In your Hubitat Elevation Hub's web page, select the "Devices" section, and then click the "+ Add Virtual Device" button in the top right corner.